intarchboard/network-quality-workshop-report/draft-iab-mnqeu-report.md

 latency, and to pinpoint to the source of delay (home router, ISP, server side, or some network node in between).

-Another source of high working latency is in the network routers that are exposed to cross-traffic.
-As {{Schlinker2019}} indicated, these become saturated during the peak hours of the day.
-Systematic testing of the working latency can help improve the infrastructure.
+Another source of high working latency comes from network routers that are exposed to cross-traffic.
+As {{Schlinker2019}} indicated, these can become saturated during the peak hours of the day.
+Systematic testing of the working latency in routers under load can help improve the infrastructure.

 ### Metrics Key Points {#discussions-metrics-key-points}

-1. Availability and capacity are "hygienic factors" - unless the application is capable of using extra capacity, the end-users see little benefit in overprovisioning.
+1. Availability and capacity are "hygienic factors" - unless an application is capable of using extra capacity, end-users will see little benefit from using overprovisioned lines.
-2. The working latency has stronger correlation with user experience than the idle latency.
+3. The working latency has stronger correlation with user experience than latency under an idle network load.
 The working latency can exceed the idle latency by order of magnitude.
-2. The RPM metric is a stable metric that can be effective to communicate latency to the end-users.
+4. The RPM metric is a stable metric, with positive values being better, that can be effective to communicate latency to the end-users.
-3. The relationship between throughput and goodput can be effective in finding the saturation points, both in client-side {{Paasch2021}} and server-side {{Schlinker2019}} settings.
+5. The relationship between throughput and goodput can be effective in finding the saturation points, both in client-side {{Paasch2021}}
+   and server-side {{Schlinker2019}} settings.
-4. Working latency depends on the choice of the algorithms for endpoint congestion control and for router queuing.
+6. Working latency depends on algorithm choice for addressing endpoint congestion control and router queuing.

 ## Cross-layer Considerations {#discussions-cross-layer}